jacksonrhelf/data-projects/RecWell Counts Automator/readme.txt

 this task after I leave the university.

 My program contains three functions, one for each of the recreational facilities I am tasked with tracking.
-The function takes the name of the csv file, the number of days in the month, the name of the month, and the number of Fridays, Saturdays, and Sundays in the month as our hours differ on those days.
+Each function takes the name of the csv file, the number of days in the month, the name of the month, and the number of Fridays, Saturdays, and Sundays in the month as our hours differ on those days.
 From this, it formats the csv file which I obtain from the company website into a DataFrame containing the formatted